awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 GRANT USAGE ON *.* TO 'encrypted_user'@'%' REQUIRE SSL;
 ```

  When you use an RDS proxy, you connect to the proxy endpoint instead of the usual cluster endpoint\.
-You can make SSL required or optional for connections to the proxy, in the same way as for connections directly to the Aurora DB cluster\.
+You can make SSL/TLS required or optional for connections to the proxy, in the same way as for connections directly to the Aurora DB cluster\.
 For information about using the RDS Proxy, see [Managing Connections with Amazon RDS Proxy](rds-proxy.md)\.

 **Note**
-For more information on SSL connections with MySQL, see the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html)\.
+For more information on SSL/TLS connections with MySQL, see the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html)\.